 Notes

-If you don't use eggs, the seasoning might be too strong.
-In that case, add water or kombu dashi (kelp stock) to the sukiyaki sauce and adjust the consistency to your liking.
-Similarly, if the sauce becomes too strong after several rounds of simmering, add water or kombu dashi to adjust the seasoning.
+If you don't use eggs for dipping, the seasoning might be a bit strong.
+In that case, add water or kombu dashi (kelp broth) to the sukiyaki sauce and adjust the flavor to your liking.
+Similarly, if the sauce becomes too strong after several rounds of simmering, adjust the flavor accordingly.

 To Store